-Cleaning a paint bucket after you are done with painting can be tiring.
+Cleaning a paint bucket after you are done with house painting can be tiring.

-So, make sure you spare a few minutes and clean the paint bucket before it gets dried.
+So, make sure you spare a few minutes and clean the used paint bucket before it dries.

 What's Here in the Article: